Rebuild Foundation: Stony Island Arts Bank

 The Stony Island Arts Trust and Savings Bank Building is one of Rebuild Foundation’s flagship projects.
 Originally built as a community bank in the South Shore neighborhood of Chicago, the structure had been abandoned since the 1980s.
-In 2015, Theaster Gates acquired the building from the City of Chicago for one dollar and led its transformation in collaboration with designer William Gibbens Uffendell.
+In 2013, Theaster Gates acquired the building from the City of Chicago for one dollar and led its transformation in collaboration with designer William Gibbens Uffendell.
 To fund the restoration, Gates sold marble fragments from the building as art objects and organized a fundraising gala.

-The rehabilitated Arts Bank now serves as a multidisciplinary cultural center dedicated to African American culture, art, history and architecture.
-It hosts monthly exhibitions, film screenings, public readings, and community programs, with a strong focus on preserving and reactivating local heritage.
-Its collections include the Johnson Publishing Company library, house music archives, and other culturally significant artifacts.
+The rehabilitated Arts Bank now serves as a multidisciplinary cultural center dedicated to African American culture, art, history, and architecture.
+It hosts monthly exhibitions, film screenings, public readings, and community programs, with a focus on preserving and reactivating local heritage.
+Its collections include the Johnson Publishing Company library, house music archives, and other artifacts.

 The Stony Island Arts Bank holds different exhibits every month and preserves many artifacts important to Chicago's music history.

 In 2014, Rebuild Foundation received an investment contribution from JP Morgan Chase worth $300,000.
 Rebuild Foundation directed the investment to the renovation of St. Laurence School in Chicago, which is based in the Stony Island Arts Bank.
-In 2016, Stony Island Arts Bank received the Richard H. Driehaus Foundation Preservation Award.

-This award recognizes stories of salvaging buildings throughout the state, displaying how restoration has a positive impact on communities, the environment and residents of the state.
+In 2016, Stony Island Arts Bank received the Richard H. Driehaus Foundation Preservation Award.This award recognizes stories of salvaging buildings throughout the state, displaying how restoration has a positive impact on communities, the environment and residents of the state.